drimpossible/BudgetCL/README.md

               --momentum 0.9
 ```

 ## Reproducing All Experiments

 - TBA

 ##### If you discover any bugs in the code please contact me, I will cross-check them with my nightmares.

+Discovered mistakes:

+- ACE Loss implemented by us deviated from the original work.
+The correct ACE loss function is unsuitable for our setting along with uniform sampling, being practically equivalent to CrossEntropy.
+However, we shall include the deviated ACE loss function in our code repository as it gave interesting results on CGLM and DI-ImageNet2K.

 ## Citation